IreneKilgannon/pands-project/README.md

 __Why is correlation important?__

 When choosing the variables to use for predictive modelling and machine learning it is important to understand how the variables interact together to decide what features are important.
-The value of the correlation coefficient gives guidance on the best variables to use as highly correlated variables will give more accurate models than poorly correlated variables.
+The value of the correlation coefficient gives guidance on the best variables to choose as highly correlated variables will give more accurate models than poorly correlated variables.

 It is important to note that correlation does not mean causation.
 This means even though x and y are correlated, x does not necessarily cause y.
 There could be other variables, called [confounding variables](https://www.sciencedirect.com/topics/nursing-and-health-professions/confounding-variable) involved which are related to the variables of interest which could lead to misleading results.